Concept for Sexuality Education

 The General Concept for Sexuality Education is available for download in the following languages:

-- People with impairments should not be viewed as a homogeneous group.
+- that People with impairments should not be viewed as a homogeneous group.

 - Disability itself should not be treated as a special theme, but as a cross-sectional topic from sexuality education.